Fi vs Tractive GPS Dog Collar: Which Is Better for Tracking in 2026?

 Normal Daily Use

-Fi has built its reputation around long battery life.
+Fi: has built its reputation around long battery life.
 When a dog stays mostly inside safe zones and relies on Wi-Fi or low-power tracking, many owners go weeks to months between charges.

 Heavy GPS / Escape Mode